khuranasvivek/website-uptime-monitor/README.md

 ## Call the APIs

     Postman or any other tool can be used to hit the APIs.

     By default, application will start at port 9090.

     All below requests will be prefixed with 'http://localhost:9090'

 ### POST /utm/webcheck/create

-To create a webcheck for some website'
+To create a webcheck for any website, say google.com

     POST: http://localhost:9090/utm/webcheck/create